Seeking Assistance for Claims Against Faculty Members

-If you would like to proceed informally with the assistance of a third person, you should contact the ombudsperson for your school.
+If you would like to proceed informally with the assistance of a third person, you should contact the faculty-student mediator for your school.

-Each ombudsperson is a full-time faculty member or administrator of his/her school designated to consider student grievances from a neutral perspective.
-The ombudsperson will attempt to help you resolve your concern.
-If your grievance involves a faculty member from another school, your ombudsperson will advise the ombudsperson for that school of the complaint.
+Each mediator is a full-time faculty member or administrator of his/her school designated to consider student grievances from a neutral perspective.
+The mediator will attempt to help you resolve your concern.
+If your grievance involves a faculty member from another school, your mediator will advise the mediator for that school of the complaint.

 Other Confidential Resources

-Formal Procedures for Grievances Alleging Discrimination or Discriminatory Harassment
+Formal Procedures for Complaints Alleging Discrimination or Harassment

-If your claim involves discrimination or discriminatory harassment and you are not satisfied with the results of an informal procedure, or elect not to participate in an informal procedure, you may file a formal grievance with the Discrimination and Title IX Grievance Committee, formerly known as the “Title IX Committee” (“Committee”).
+If your claim involves discrimination or harassment and you are not satisfied with the results of an informal procedure, or elect not to participate in an informal procedure, you may file a file a complaint pursuant to the Policy on Discrimination and Harassment.
 This process may lead to a formal hearing at which evidence will be considered and witnesses heard.
-The specifics of this process are set forth below: